ochieng-stack/Github-Apps/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# lincence and Copyright Information
+this app is able to function and here by recommended by brian to b e used by anyone